matthewbauer/team8/README.txt

 -Most naming conventions for variables and functions were standard -Used the data from data.js to parse each node and obtain information from each one -The primary approach for the product was to use the edge_instruments and edge_positions to design links between nodes

+//Programs used
+-Atom was used as a text editor
+-Used d3.js libraries
+-No other libraries were used other than d3.js